ratnesh1729/dotfiles/README.md

    Run
    ./install.sh
-   * Alternatively you can just use hyperlink emacs.d folder to the folder here.
+   * Alternatively you can just use hyperlink ~/.emacs.d folder to the folder here.

 ## FOR MAC USERS
   * On mac use `brew` to install cmake, rtags, cask.
   * Then just hyper link ~/.emacs.d to this repo's emacs.d
   * You will still need to follow sections below for the stuffs mentioned below.